CloudCannon/pagefind/docs/content/docs/filtering.md

 <h1 data-pagefind-filter="author:CloudCannon">Hello World</h1>
 ```

+## Advanced

+The filter syntax follows the same rules as the metadata syntax, see [Defining multiple metadata keys on a single element](/docs/metadata/#defining-multiple-metadata-keys-on-a-single-element) for more detail.

 ## Notes

 > The `data-pagefind-filter` attribute does not need to be within the `<body>`, or the `data-pagefind-body` tag.